 So, what kind of experience are you trying to create?
 How do you want your customers to feel?
 If you still don’t have an answer for that, let’s make a journey into the core of your business.

 To discover your brand identity we need to explore a few things.
 Here we go!

 At this point, you need to think about what you do, why you do it, and how your customers benefit from your product or service.
 Which is your superpower?
 Take some time to reflect on this.
 Make sure that you’re clear about the group of people that you intend to help.
 Determine how your mission and your values are aligned with what your audience needs.
 How do you use your superpower to help your customers?
 How do you do it differently from your competitors?

 Focus on your niche:

 Before I asked you to think about the group of people you wanted to help.
 “I want to help everybody” you might think.
-That’s very noble of you but with this idea you get the risk of not attracting the kind of customers that you want.
+That’s very noble of you but with this idea, you get the risk of not attracting the kind of customers that you want.
 The more precise you are with your niche the more possibilities you have of attracting your ideal customers and creating a product or service that satisfies them.
 Now, do you know who your ideal customer is?
-If not think about your client in detail and define gender, age, interests, challenges, goals, etc.
+If not, think about your client in detail and define gender, age, interests, challenges, goals, etc.

 Discover your voice:

 Your voice is how you’re going to present your brand to your customers.
 How you want people to see your brand.
 So how is it going to be?
 Formal?
 Friendly?
 Think about it and start writing.
-Don’t try to be perfect, just do it as if you were talking to your best friend while taking coffee (or wine…).
-Infusing your personality into your writing will show authenticity, will help you to stand out from your competitors and also to create a stronger connection with your customers.
+Don’t try to be perfect, just do it as if you were talking to your best friend while drinking coffee (or wine…).
+Infusing your personality into your writing will show authenticity, will help you to stand out from your competitors, and also create a stronger connection with your customers.

 Determine your style: